 In the last message it was established that the real true beginning of mankind's civilizations was not in Mesopotamia, but in Eden, the Garden of the Lord.
-However, it is true that all civilizations formed opposition to God had their beginnings in Mesopotamia, and most specifically, in Babylon and Ninevah.
+However, it is true that all civilizations formed in opposition to God had their beginnings in Mesopotamia, and most specifically, in Babylon and Ninevah.
 Mesopotamia means "between the rivers."
-Cain fled from the presence of God to the East.
-And the descendants of the survivors of the flood of Noah went southeasterly from the ark's resting place in the mountains of Ararat.
+Cain fled from the presence of God to the east.
+And the descendants of the survivors of the Flood of Noah went southeasterly from the ark's resting place in the mountains of Ararat.

 God laid great stress on Moses as the Tabernacle was built, to follow the pattern He had given him.
 He emphasized the same to David as He prepared plans for the Temple to be built in Jerusalem.
-These buildings were designed to be the dwelling place for God on Earth.
+These buildings were designed to be the dwelling place for God on earth.
 Each was a copy of the reality in heaven.
-In like manner spiritually, the church of God today, is the dwelling place of God on Earth.
+In like manner spiritually, the church of God today, is the dwelling place of God on earth.
 And each of us, individually, is required to make choices that will conform us to the reality of our Savior, Jesus Christ, who is in heaven.
 God establishes never-varying patterns regarding Himself, His character, and His operations in order that we may not be in doubt, and thus grow to trust Him without question.

 Today, we are going to continue to show how that one small area of earth is where His operations of His spiritual creation began, where they continued, and where they will end.